prodaft/cradle/tutorials/User Guide.md

 Security and confidentiality are ensured by providing a strong access control system that allows administrators and trusted users to manage permissions and access levels on a case-by-case basis.

+## Rules and Guidelines

+When using CRADLE, it's important to adhere to the following rules and guidelines to ensure a safe, productive, and inclusive environment for all users:

+- No Sharing of Personally Identifiable Information (PII): CRADLE is designed to facilitate collaboration and information sharing among threat analysts.
+However, sharing of personally identifiable information is strictly prohibited.
+This includes, but is not limited to, full names, home addresses, phone numbers, social security numbers, and any other information that could be used to identify or locate an individual.
+Any notes or entries containing such information will be removed.
+- Civility and Respect: All users are expected to interact with each other in a civil and respectful manner.
+Disparaging remarks, personal attacks, and any form of harassment are not tolerated.
+Users who engage in such behavior may have their access to CRADLE revoked.
+- Inclusivity: CRADLE is committed to fostering an inclusive environment.
+Discrimination based on race, religion, gender, age, nationality, or any other protected characteristic is not acceptable.
+We encourage users to be mindful of their language and behavior, and to promote inclusivity in their interactions with others.
+- Responsible Use: Users should use CRADLE responsibly and ethically.
+This includes not using the platform for illegal activities, not attempting to gain unauthorized access to other users' data, and not disrupting the operation of the platform.
+- Compliance with Policies and Laws: Users are expected to comply with all applicable laws and regulations, as well as any policies set forth by their organization or team.
+This includes laws and regulations related to data privacy and cybersecurity.

+By using CRADLE users agree to abide by these rules and guidelines.

 ## Getting Started